Robustness via Referencing: Defending against Prompt Injection Attacks by Referencing the Executed Instruction: Methodology

 \subsection{Problem Formulation}

-Consider an LLM-integrated application system that receives an original input instruction $ I_\text{ori} $ from the user or the system developer.
-Additionally, it receives data content to fully complete the task.
+Consider an LLM-integrated application that receives an original input instruction $I_\text{ori}$ from the user or system developer, along with additional data content needed to complete the task.
 When the attacks are applied, the injected data content $T_\text{inj} $, received by the LLMs, is constructed by benign text $T_b$ and the injected instruction $ I_\text{inj} $ from the attacker, with the attack function $ \text{Atk}(\cdot) $, resulting in $T_\text{inj} = \text{Atk}(T_b, I_\text{inj})$.

 For defense, we employ a defense function $ \text{Def}(\cdot) $, which applies a carefully designed prompt template on the original input instruction $ I_\text{ori} $ and the injected data content $ T_\text{inj} $.
 Given an LLM denoted as $ \mathcal{M} $, the defended output response is $R = \mathcal{M}(\text{Def}(I_\text{ori},T_\text{inj}))$.
 The generated response $ R $ is then post-processed using a filtering function $ F(\cdot) $, getting $\hat{R} = F(R)$.
 If $ \hat{R} $ does not contain a response to $ I_\text{inj} $, the defense and filtering functions successfully defend against the attack $ \text{Atk}(\cdot) $.
 Our main goal is to design the defense function $\text{Def}(\cdot)$ and the filtering function $F(\cdot)$.